XSigmaAnalyitix/XSigma/Docs/KINETO_README.md

 This documentation suite explains how the **Kineto Profiler** works in XSigma, including its architecture, entry points, classes, and functions required to run the profiler.

-Kineto is PyTorch's high-performance profiling system that captures detailed execution traces of CPU and GPU operations.
+Kineto is XSigma's high-performance profiling system that captures detailed execution traces of CPU and GPU operations.
 XSigma integrates Kineto to provide comprehensive performance profiling capabilities.

 ---